HenrikBengtsson/future/OVERVIEW.md

 [1] 3.14
 ```

-We can switch to using a "lazy" evaluation strategy using the `plan()` function, e.g.
+We can switch to  a "lazy" evaluation strategy using the `plan()` function, e.g.

 ```r
 > plan(lazy)